Kurtyako/Wazuh-FIM-Lab/README.md

 ## Objective

-The Wazuh File Integrity Monitoring Lab is aimed to detect
+The Wazuh File Integrity Monitoring (FIM) Lab is aimed to showcase how useful and powerful a FIM can be to protect sensitive files and system configurations by being able to detect and create alerts when files get created, deleted, or modified.

 ### Skills Learned